Home » Africa » Zimbabwe Google Maps & Wiki

 Your virtual Sightseeing in Zimbabwe, Africa starts here on this map & Wiki page.

 Hint: Have a look at the Street view in Zimbabwe, ZW.
-All you have to do is to drag and pull the little yellow man (Pegman) on the Google map above the desired location in Zimbabwe.
-After that whenever it is available (currently more than 50 countries provided by Google around the word), blue stripes will appear to show the photos and details from Google’s regularly updated data image base.
+All you have to do is drag and pull the little yellow man (Pegman) on the Google map above the desired location in Zimbabwe.
+After that, whenever it is available (currently more than 50 countries provided by Google around the world), blue stripes will appear to show the photos and details from Google’s regularly updated database.

 The map of Zimbabwe, Africa is free, but for informational use only.
-No representation made or warranty given as to any map or its content by Search Driving Directions.com.
+No representation or warranty has been made as to any map or its content by Search Driving Directions.com.
 User assumes all risk of use of this Zimbabwe Google map and fast facts/wiki page.

 Top of page